fdilke/bewl/notes/idris-mazes/idris-mazes.md

 ![](images/boring-maze.jpg){#id .class width=200 height=200px}\

-which is not an acceptable solution because it's a boring maze.
+which is not an acceptable solution because it's the same boring maze each time.

 We have to introduce randomness, i.e. present the edges in a random order.

-It turned out this was the hardest part of the project.
+Absurdly, it turned out this was the hardest part of the project, for reasons you may find amusing even if languages like Idris are not your bag.

 \newpage